saferpay/sndbx/texts/hf_demo.md

         </div>
     </div>
 ```
-This example uses Bootstrap for formatting purposes, which isn't mandatory!
+This example uses Bootstrap for formatting purposes, which isn't mandatory.
+You also can define these fields wherever and however you want.
 However you must make sure, that you define the placeholder inputs with the following id-values:
 <table class="table table-striped table-hover">
   <thead>